sunfounder/pico-2w-kit/docs/source/pyproject/py_fruit_piano.rst

 7.9 Building a Fruit Piano
 =================================================

-In this project, we'll create a **Fruit Piano** using the Raspberry Pi Pico 2w, an MPR121 capacitive touch sensor, a buzzer, and an RGB LED.
+In this project, we'll create a **Fruit Piano** using the Raspberry Pi Pico 2 W, an MPR121 capacitive touch sensor, a buzzer, and an RGB LED.
 By connecting fruits (or any conductive objects) to the capacitive touch sensor, we'll transform them into piano keys that play musical notes and display colorful lights when touched.

 **Required Components**